-Fifteen 0.5-hectare (20 meter x 25 meter) monitoring plots (control plots) will be established outside but proximate to the PMA (Figure 3).
+Nine 0.5-hectare (20 meter x 25 meter) control plots will be established outside but proximate to the PMA (Figure 3).
 Initial delineation of the plots will include the establishment of photo points at the plot's corners and the collection of baseline data including GPS location, invasive vegetation cover, slope, and elevation.
 Control plots will be delineated by the degree of invasive vegetation cover to evaluate its effect on arthropod abundance (Emery and Doran 2013).
-Five control plots will contain no observed presence of mule's foot fern, strawberry guava, manuka, or Mollucan albizia (invasive species deemed likely to form large monotypic habitat altering stands), serving as an initial condition of "native forest."
-Five control plots will include areas where one of these invasive species are established but have not yet dominated the vegetation community, representing and initial condition of "established invasive species" (ground or canopy cover < 5 percent3).
-Five control plots will include areas where the selected invasive species is dominant within the vegetation community (ground or canopy cover > 30 percent3), serving as an initial condition of "invasive species dominated."
-The invasive species that contributes most significantly to control plot invasive species cover will be based on the control plot selection.
-Selected control plots will meet the required range of invasive infestation, be in areas proximate to the PMA to facilitate monitoring, and similar in other aspects (e.g., elevation and forest structure) to the evaluative monitoring plots within the PMA (Tetra Tech 2023).
+Three control plots will contain no observed presence of mule's foot fern, strawberry guava, manuka, or Mollucan albizia (invasive species deemed likely to form large monotypic habitat altering stands), serving as an initial condition of "native forest."
+Three control plots will include areas where one of these invasive species are established but have not yet dominated the vegetation community, representing and initial condition of "established invasive species" (ground or canopy cover < 5percent3).
+Three control plots will include areas where the selected invasive species is dominant within the vegetation community (ground or canopy cover > 30 percent4), serving as an initial condition of "invasive species dominated."
+Plot locations meeting the habitat selection criteria above and safety and logistical requirements will be identified within randomly selected grid cells covering the PMA control plot buffer (Figure 3).
+Logistics, including implementation of practices to avoid spreading invasive plant species, will require grouping of control plots into clusters to allow monitoring of 3 - 4 individual plots per day.
+To ensure independence, control plot locations will be at least 200 meters apart.